 - chronoeducation (the influence of the biological clock on the learning process)

 - intergenerational connections

+The needs and cognitive abilities of each child determine the educational approach used by their teachers.
 Reduced classroom size is also key to the Gift School’s approach to education.
-No class has more than 16 children.
+No class has more than 18 children.

-Teachers are also trained in the French National Education system and can therefore use tools from this resource as well.
+The combination of teaching methods allows students to progress and grow, not based on a standardized checklist of accomplishments but based on their unique strengths, interests, and individual learning styles.
+Teachers are also either trained in or familiar with the French National Education system and they can therefore use tools from this resource as well.